Applications for 2017 are closed. Applications for 2018 will open in the fall of 2017.

 Disclaimer: Information relating to individuals (personal data) is collected and used in accordance with the Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18.12.2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data (OJ L8 of 12.1.2001, p.
 1).

-Personal data will be sent to the Agency and may be used by other bodies involved in the management of EMJMD acting as stakeholders of the programme (i.e. European Commission, Erasmus+ National Offices, EU Delegations, Erasmus Mundus Students and Alumni Association) in order to facilitate student access to the joint programme.
+Personal data of students admitted to the programme will be sent to the Agency (Education, Audiovisual and Culture Executive Agency, Avenue du Bourget 1, J59, BE-1049 Brussels) and may be used by other bodies involved in the management of EMJMD acting as stakeholders of the programme (i.e. European Commission, Erasmus+ National Offices, EU Delegations, Erasmus Mundus Students and Alumni Association) in order to facilitate student access to the joint programme.
+More information is available at the following link: Privacy_statement_EMT.